grafana/k6-docs/docs/sources/author-run/cloud-scripting-extras/cloud-environment-variables.md

 1. Go to **Settings > Environment variables**.

-> The environment variables view is currently not available in Grafana Cloud.
+> The environment variables view is currently unavailable in Grafana Cloud.
 We are working on it.
 >
 > Meanwhile, this option redirects you [k6 Cloud (app.k6.io)](https://app.k6.io/) to manage environment variables.